MACROGLOSSUM STELLATARUM (Linnaeus, 1758) -- Eurasian hummingbird hawkmoth

 Wingspan: 40--74mm.
 A very distinct species confusable only with some freshly emerged Hemaris species which have not yet lost their wing scales.
 Not prone to much variation though sometimes very pale, albinistic specimens occur, as do individuals with blackish brown abdomens and hindwings (f. subnubila Schultz).
 Antenna strongly clubbed, hook short, the terminal segment not very elongate.

 In the male genitalia, uncus slender, gradually narrowed to a point, slightly hooked, not dilated apically either vertically of horizontally.
 Gnathos round at the tip.
 Valve without stridulatory scales.
 Harpe slightly curved, rounded-dilated apically, where it is rough with short spines and teeth.
-Aedeagus with one long, slender, pointed process, which is densely and heavily dentate on the proximal surface; the base of the process also heavily dentate, dilated distad.
+Phallus with one long, slender, pointed process, which is densely and heavily dentate on the proximal surface; the base of the process also heavily dentate, dilated distad.
 Internal rods obtuse, one clubbed and with a notched ridge; the other flat, concave on one side, with the edge finely serrate.

 Adult hovering at Centranthus flowers, Wien, Austria.
 Photo: © Erich Mangl.
 Adult at rest, Beijing, China.
 Photo: © Tony Pittaway.